jython/book/chapter19.rst

   * If you are porting an existing Python code base that uses concurrency, you can just use the standard Python ``threading`` module.
 Such code can still interoperate with Java, because Jython threads are always mapped to Java threads.
+(If you are coming from Java, you will recognize this API, since it is substantially based on Java's.)

   * Jython implements ``dict`` and ``set`` by using Java's ``ConcurrentHashMap``.
 This means you can just use these standard